 (2) ERCOT shall make the following information available on the MIS Public Area in a standard reporting format:

-(a) Ancillary Service Obligation and Ancillary Service Supply Responsibility for each QSE.
+(a) Ancillary Service Obligation for each QSE.
 This information shall be made available 180 days after the Operating Day;

 (b) Complete COP data for each QSE snapshot on each hour.
 This information shall be made available 60 days after the Operating Day; and